jonasmcferreira/jonasmcferreira.github.io/docs/index.md

 ---

-:octicons-terminal-16: I love bashing away at my terminal.
+[:material-language-java:](https://www.java.com/) Java is amazing and I love it, and its cousin Kotlin [:material-language-kotlin:](https://kotlinlang.org/)

+[:material-language-python:](https://www.python.org/) Python is a swiss army knife, and I love to automate with it

+[:material-language-javascript:](https://www.javascript.com/) Javascript is a language I love to use, and I love to use it

+[:octicons-terminal-16:](https://devhints.io/bash) bash-ing away at my terminal is a great way to automate my day to day tasks

+[:material-docker:](https://www.docker.com/) Docker and virtualization changed the development and operations landscape

+---

-:material-aws: I am a big advocate of cloud computing, currently working as a **TAM** for [Amazon Web Services](https://aws.amazon.com/){:target="_blank"}
+:material-aws: currently working as a **TAM** for [Amazon Web Services](https://aws.amazon.com/){:target="_blank"}

 :material-aws: studying for my **AWS Solutions Architect Professional Certification**